 Media at polling places

-- Only voters, election officers, candidates and their representatives, and observers authorized by the Chief Electoral Officer may enter the room where voting is taking place, as per the Canada Elections Act.
-Media may not enter.
+- Only voters, election officers, candidates, candidates' representatives observing the voting process, and other observers authorized by the Chief Electoral Officer may enter the room where voting is taking place, as per the Canada Elections Act.

-- While voting is under way, media may shoot photos or video footage from the door, as long as they do not impede voters or compromise the secrecy of the vote.
+- If space allows, media may shoot photos or video footage from the door of the room, as long as they do not impede voters or compromise the secrecy of the vote.

-- For example, if voting is taking place inside a school gym and if space permits, media may stand in the hall and shoot through the gym's doorway.
+- For example, if voting is taking place inside a school gym, media may stand to the side in the hall and shoot through the gym's doorway.

 - After the polls close, media must leave the polling place.
 They may not be present for the count.

-Some polling places are more suitable for filming because they are easier to access.
-Journalists are invited to contact Media Relations staff in advance (1-877-877-9515 or email@example.com) to discuss the locations most suitable for filming and to make arrangements.
+- Some larger polling places provide easier access for media.
+Media are invited to contact Media Relations in advance (firstname.lastname@example.org) to find the best locations and to make arrangements.

-Media who wish to participate in a photo opportunity with the leaders of registered political parties and/or candidates competing in the same electoral district as the leaders may apply for advance authorization to host a pool or to access images from a pool.
-They must apply at least ten days before election day.
+Media who wish to participate in a photo opportunity with the leaders of registered political parties (or candidates competing in the same electoral district as the leaders) may apply for advance authorization to host a pool or to access images from a pool.
+An authorized pool is allowed to briefly enter the voting room to capture images.
+Media must apply at least 10 days before election day.
+This date may be adjusted if the leader (or a competing candidate) takes advantage of an earlier voting opportunity.
+Note that limited space in some polling places may restrict the number of participants that can be accommodated in a media pool.